lawrennd/old_talks/_ai/ai-reclaiming-control.md

-Start with some of the explanation of the difference between artificial and human intelligence.
+\comment{Start with some of the explanation of the difference between artificial and human intelligence.
 (With Pepper and Nao at the front to illustrate anthropomorphism.)

 The embodiment factor – we represent an all-seeing, all-knowing God as a bearded, robed character.
 We represent AI as the Terminator.
 But these are completely ‘other’ intelligence and neither is embodied in that way.
 We do so because of our human tendency to anthropomorphise, but doing that with machines is problematic.
 If you try and interact in a human way with an artificial intelligence, that’s how you lose control.
 Pepper and Nao can communicate as one, and as one with the internet, whereas we are restricted.
 That goes to the heart of the theme.